Bio

 Undergraduate Research Assistant

-The University of Arizona, CLU-LAB - Advised by Dr. Liangming Pan, Dr. Mihai Surdeanu.
+The University of Arizona, CLU-LAB - Advised by Dr. Liangming Pan, Prof. Mihai Surdeanu.

 - Explored the physics of language models, focusing on how LLMs reason under distracting context and identifying universal principles for robust reasoning.
-(First Author, Under Submission EMNLP 2025, Score 4/4/3.5)
+(First Author, EMNLP 2025 Main)

 - Advanced LLM-guided reinforcement learning, improving data efficiency and generalization, collaborating with Dr. Chicheng Zhang.
-(Second Author, Under Submission NeurIPS 2025)
+(Second Author, EXAIT Workshop, ICML2025)

 -